microsoft/TypeScript/doc/spec.md

 ## <a name="5.2"/>5.2 If, Do, and While Statements

-Expressions controlling ‘if’, ‘do’, and ‘while’ statements can be of any type (and not just type Boolean).
+Expressions controlling 'if', 'do', and 'while' statements can be of any type (and not just type Boolean).

 ## <a name="5.3"/>5.3 For Statements

-Variable declarations in ‘for’ statements are extended in the same manner as variable declarations in variable statements (section [5.1](#5.1)).
+Variable declarations in 'for' statements are extended in the same manner as variable declarations in variable statements (section [5.1](#5.1)).

 ## <a name="5.4"/>5.4 For-In Statements

-In a ‘for-in’ statement of the form
+In a 'for-in' statement of the form

 ```TypeScript
 for (v in expr) statement